dvd940/Udacity_Self-Driving_Car/Project5/README.md

 I then randomly split the data into train and test sets.

-The classifier chosen was a linear Support Vector Machine based on advise provided in the class. (cell 11 in **Project 5 - Train Classifier.ipynb**)
+The classifier chosen was a linear Support Vector Machine based on advice provided in the class. (cell 11 in **Project 5 - Train Classifier.ipynb**)

 This classifier produced an accuracy of 0.989 on the test set.